Blog / Payment fraud

 The false promise of chargeback guarantee models in fraud detection

-Ravelin's CFO and co-founder Nick Lally explains.
+Ravelin's CFO and Co-Founder, Nick Lally, explains.

 Cardholder protection

 A chargeback is the result of the process by which a customer disputes a transaction with their bank.
-Customers who make purchases with credit cards are legally protected by rules which the card schemes enforce.
+Customers who make purchases with debit or credit cards are legally protected by rules which the card schemes enforce.

 Disputes give consumers the right to file a complaint if they suspect any kind of unauthorized transaction on their card.
-Once the dispute is filed, the banks will then investigate the claim, with the Merchant having the opportunity to submit evidence in their defence.
+Once the dispute is filed, the banks will then investigate the claim, with the merchant having the opportunity to submit evidence in their defence.

-If the merchant "loses" the claim, a chargeback results and the bank will recover the funds from the merchant via their acquiring bank and the consumer will get their money back.
-On top of this there are further fees handed down to the merchant for processing a transaction that turns into a chargeback.
+If the merchant "loses" the claim, a chargeback results.
+The card-issuing the bank will recover the funds from the merchant via their acquiring bank, and the consumer will get their money back.

 What's the chargeback guarantee model (CBG)?